mitchellh/vagrant-aws/README.md

 * `unregister_elb_from_az` - Removes the ELB from the AZ on removal of the last instance if true (default).
 In non default VPC this has to be false.
 * `terminate_on_shutdown` - Indicates whether an instance stops or terminates when you initiate shutdown from the instance.

+* `spot_instance` - Boolean value; indicates whether the config is for a spot instance, or on-demand.
+For more information about spot instances, see the [AWS Documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html)
+* `max_spot_price` - Decimal value; state the maximum bid for your spot instance.
+Ignored if `spot_instance` is not true.
+* `spot_valid_until` - Timestamp; when this spot instance request should expire, destroying any related instances.
+Ignored if `spot_instance` is not true.

 These can be set like typical provider-specific configuration: